sajjadGG/book-python/stdlib/type-annotation/mapping.rst

     record_movie({'name': 'Blade Runner', 'year': 1982})

+The code below should be rejected, since 'title' is not a valid key, and the 'name' key is missing:

 .. code-block:: python
-    :caption: The code below should be rejected, since 'title' is not a valid key, and the 'name' key is missing

     from typing import TypedDict